Light-mantled albatross: Reproduction

 The species breeds in loose colonies or small groups, and sometimes is a solitary breeder.
 The nest is built on a vegetated cliff ledge, or a steep slope, sheltered from the prevailing westerly winds.
 Structurally it is a low mound of peat and mud, 15 to 30 cm high and 45 to 55 cm wide at the base, with a cupped hollow at the top.
 It incorporates some plant material and a grass lining.
 Around October or November, a single egg is laid, which is not replaced if lost.
 Both sexes incubate alternately in shifts that vary from a day or two up to nearly a month in length.
+This egg measures 9.8–10.7 cm in length and 6.3–7 cm in width, with a mass of 210–280 g.
 The incubation period is 65 to 72 days.
 After hatching in December or January, which takes 3 to 5 days, the chicks are brooded in shifts for about 20 days, following which they are left alone in the nests while the adults forage, returning to feed the chicks by regurgitation every 2 to 3 days.
 The entire nestling period from hatching to fledging, which occurs in May or June, lasts 140 to 170 days.
 Pairs form committed pair-bonds which may last for decades, being renewed through complex courtship displays at the breeding site.
 On average, birds begin breeding when they are 8 to 15 years old, after which they breed biennially, fledging a chick every five years or so.
 They are capable of breeding until at least 32 years old and living to 40 or longer.